Pseudomonadota: Economic value

 Pseudomonadota bacteria have a symbiotic or mutualistic association with plant roots, an example being in the rhizomes of potato plants.
 Because of this symbiotic relationship, farmers have the ability to increase their crop yields.
 Healthier root systems can lead to better nutrient uptake, improved water retention, increased resistance to diseases and pests, and ultimately higher crop yields per acre.
-Increased agricultural output can spark economic growth, contribute to food security, and lead to job creation in rural areas.

-As briefly mentioned in previous sections, members of Pseudomonadota have vast metabolic abilities that allow them to utilize and produce a variety of compounds.
-Bioleaching, done by various Thiobacillus species, are a primary example of this.
+Members of Pseudomonadota have vast metabolic abilities that allow them to utilize and produce a variety of compounds.
+Bioleaching, carried out by various Thiobacillus species, is an example of this.
 Any iron and sulfur oxidizing species has the potential to uncover metals and low-grade ores that conventional mining techniques were unable to extract.
 At present, they are most often used for recovering copper and uranium, but researchers are looking to expand this field in the future.
 The downside of this method is that the bacteria produce acidic byproducts that end up in acid mine drainage.
-Bioleaching has significant economic promise if it can be controlled and not cause any further harm to the environment.

 Ecological impact

-Pseudomonadota are microbes commonly found within soil systems.
-Microbes play a crucial role in the surrounding ecosystem by performing functions such as nutrient cycling, carbon dioxide fixation, decomposition, and nitrogen fixation.
+Pseudomonadota are microbes commonly found within soil systems, and play a crucial role in the surrounding ecosystem by performing functions such as nutrient cycling, carbon dioxide fixation, decomposition, and nitrogen fixation.
 Pseudomonadota can be described as phototrophs, heterotrophs, and lithotrophs.
 As heterotrophs (examples Pseudomonas and Xanthomonas) these bacteria are effective in breaking down organic matter, contributing to nutrient cycling.
-Additionally, photolithotrophs within the phylum are able to perform photosynthesis using sulfide or elemental sulfur as electron donors, which enables them to participate in carbon fixation and oxygen production even in anaerobic conditions.
-These Pseudomonadota bacteria are also considered copiotrophic organisms, meaning they can be found in environments with high nutrient availability.
-These environments have ample sources of carbon and other nutrients, environments like fertile soils, compost, and sewage.
-These copiotrophic bacteria are able to enhance soil health by performing nutrient cycling and waste decomposition.
+Photolithotrophs within the phylum are able to perform photosynthesis using sulfide or elemental sulfur as electron donors, which enables them to participate in carbon fixation and oxygen production even in anaerobic conditions.
+These Pseudomonadota bacteria are also considered copiotrophic organisms, meaning they can be found in environments with high nutrient availability, such as fertile soils, compost, and sewage.

-Because this phylum are able to form a symbiotic relationship with plant roots, incorporating Pseudomonadota into agricultural practices aligns with principles of sustainable farming.
-These bacteria contribute to soil health and fertility, promote natural pest management, and enhance the resilience of crops to environmental stressors.